raspy135/Qun-synthesizer/README.md

 * Don’t be afraid to get clipped.
 Clipping could be the entrance to the new sound.

 * I want to use AUX as CV IN
+	* CV signal from modular synthesizers may have **HIGH VOLTAGE**!
+Please attenuate the voltage to normal LINE level (1 to 1.5V).
-	* AUX is connected to a lot of CV controls so you can use AUX to control tune/width/LFO and others.
+	* AUX is connected to a lot of modules for CV control, so you can use AUX to control tune/width/LFO and others.
 However, the LINE in has capacitor in the path, it means the signal is AC.
-Using it as LFO should work, probably down to 5Hz.
+Using it as LFO should work, probably down to 2 to 5Hz.
 But DC signal (e.g. hold the same voltage 5 seconds) might not work.
+	* If you have advanced soldering skill or SMD rework station, you can get DC couplied LINE IN.
+Please let the following DC Coupling section.

-### DC Coupling (ADVANCED and HIGH RISK of BREAK)
+### DC Coupling (ADVANCED : HIGH RISK of BREAKING BOARD)
-ESP32 Lyrat board has capacitors for HPF. https://dl.espressif.com/dl/schematics/esp32-lyrat-v4.3-schematic.pdf Technically you can get DC-coupled input by removing and shorting C61 and C63.
+ESP32 Lyrat board has capacitors in LINE IN signal path to cut DC. https://dl.espressif.com/dl/schematics/esp32-lyrat-v4.3-schematic.pdf Technically you can get DC-coupled input by removing and shorting C61 and C63.
 ![dc_coupling](manual_images/dc_coupling.jpg)